kendfss/kendfss/README.md

 - ⚡ Fun fact: ...
 - 🌱 I’m currently learning
 -->
 My name's Kenneth.
 I'm a hobbyist, with a background in Physics, and a love for sound.
-I'm currently interning at Wacapa Solutions and am also looking for full time work in software development.
+I'm currently interning at Wacapa Solutions where I work on front+back end web development and am also looking for full time work in software development.

 - :hammer: I’m currently working on
     - [Generative Art](https://github.com/kendfss/processing)